Explore the Iconic Facades of Sagrada Familia

 Sagrada Familia - Glory Facade

-Glory Facade
+The Glory Facade

-Passion Facade or Nativity Facade - Which is Better?
+Passion Facade or Nativity Facade - Which is better?

 While both facades are completely different from each other and equally magnificent in their own right, you might have to make a choice when visiting the basilica.
 When you purchase Sagrada Familia tickets, most tickets limit your visit to the ground level, and if you wish to have access to the towers, you must get a specific ticket with tower access.
 While making the booking, you will have to choose which tower you want to visit.
 Here's all you need to know to make a choice between the Nativity and Passion facade.